adam-waniak-bright/sandbox-java/README.md

 ## Overview

-This is an educational sandbox project designed to help team members improve their skills in modern software architecture and testing practices.
+This is an educational sandbox project designed to help improve skills in modern software architecture and testing practices.
 The project serves as a playground for implementing and experimenting with concepts such as:

 - Vertical slices architecture
 - CQRS (Command Query Responsibility Segregation)